LucasArvid/Exercise-Tracker/README.md

 ![Exercise Trainer Webpage](/images/exercisetraner.png)
 # Exercise Tracker
-#### API implementation of a exercise tracker.
+#### API & Frontend implementation of a exercise tracker.
 Connected to mongodb atlas
 # What i Used
 ###### Mongoose
 ###### Express.js